pulp-platform/pulp-sdk-doc/top/virtual_platform.rst

   pulp-run --platform=gvsoc --config=gap_rev1 --binary=test prepare run --trace=pe0/insn --trace=pe1/insn"

-It is also possible to get debug information about the binary being executed by adding the option *-\\-debug-syms**.

 The trace file should look like the following: ::

   194870000: 19487: [/sys/board/chip/soc/cluster/pe1/insn] M 1c001a96 c.li                a2, 0, 0           a2=00000000